Continuing Education for Psychologists

 One of the biggest challenges in trauma recovery is managing both when clients get emotionally overwhelmed and when clients numb out and shut down.
 Learning how to pace therapy and navigate clients’ emotional window of tolerance are key foundations of successful trauma treatment.
 In this webinar, Dr. Fatter will review the impact of traumatic stress on the brain in tangible ways to help clinicians better conceptualize how trauma alters the body’s arousal system.
 Dr. Fatter will discuss in detail symptoms of hyperarousal, hypoarousal and calm states of our autonomic nervous system based on Polyvagal Theory.
 This will help clinicians know signs of what state clients are in and help clinicians be able to educate clients about their nervous system.
 We will address one of the most important aspects of the therapeutic relationship based on what we know about the traumatized brain.
 A phase-oriented treatment approach will be presented so clinicians learn an evidence-based structure for pacing the intensity of trauma treatment.
 In addition, we will explore four research-informed adjunctive therapies to help clients maintain stabilization and regulate arousal.

-Multicultural guidelines and ethical standards dictate that White therapists examine their own racial identity, privilege, and fragility to better serve clients of color.
+Multicultural guidelines and ethical standards dictate that White therapists examine their own racial identity, privilege, and fragility to better serve BIPOC clients.
 Dr. Fatter will review current trends in multicultural competency and discuss the clinical cost of the therapist being ‘colorblind’.
-This webinar will specifically focus on aspects of White culture, White privilege, White fragility, and Helms White racial identity model to help therapists self-assess their own White racial identity.
-In addition, Menakem’s H-I-P-P theory of how historical trauma is somatically held in the body will be presented to better understand the typical nervous system response in a White body and ways White therapists can work with their own somatic countertransference reactions when working with clients of color.
-Dr. Fatter will describe ways White privilege and White fragility can show up in a therapy session as well as provide examples of specific types of microaggressions that can damage the therapeutic relationship when working with clients of color.
-Dr. Fatter will also discuss practical ways to bring up racial identity with clients of color and how to do a therapeutic repair when a relational rupture has occurred.
-Ethical considerations when working with White clients who express racist views will be also addressed.
+This webinar will specifically focus on aspects of White supremacy culture, White privilege, White fragility, and Helms’ White racial identity model to help therapists self-assess their own White racial identity.
+Dr. Fatter will discuss clinical examples of ways ‘whiteness’ can show up relationally in clinical settings as well as skills needed to build racial stamina.
+In addition, Menakem’s H-I-P-P theory of how historical trauma is somatically held in the body will be presented to better understand the typical nervous system response in a White body and ways White therapists can work with their own somatic countertransference reactions when working with BIPOC clients.
+Dr. Fatter will also describe examples of specific types of microaggressions that can damage the therapeutic relationship.
+Dr. Fatter will also discuss practical ways to bring up racial identity with all clients and how to do a therapeutic repair when a relational rupture has occurred.

 “The instructor was excellent!
 She was compassionate, listened well and was attentive to questions.
 I got so much more out of this webinar than I have from the in person seminars I've attended!
 I will watch for her other seminars!
 I learned how to more effectively work with trauma.
 I used one of the techniques taught in the session I had immediately after the seminar.”-Eve S., Professional Counselor, Alabama